Yasashari/C4-contest/tapioca4.md

 https://github.com/Tapioca-DAO/tapioca-yieldbox-strategies-audit/blob/master/contracts/convex/ConvexTricryptoStrategy.sol#L207C1-L208C70

-Here We cannot change the minAmount as desired so Dos is possible during the market crash condtions.
+Here We cannot change the minAmount as desired so Dos is possible during the market crash conditions.

-## Tools Used
+### Tools Used
 Vs code

-## Recommended Mitigation Steps
+### Recommended Mitigation Steps

-Use minimum amount or slipage as a function arguments.
+Use minimum amount or slippage as a function argument.